sylviahangnguyen/Customer-Churn-Prediction-SAS-Vyia/README.md

   <h3 align="center">Customer Churn Prediction | SAS Vyia </h3>

   <p align="center">
-    This project was submitted to University College Dublin in part fulfilment of the requirements of The purpose of this assignment is to use SAS Machine Learning Platform - SAS Vyia to explore data, preform customer segmentation and predict customer churn.
+  The purpose of this assignment is to use SAS Machine Learning Platform - SAS Vyia to explore data, preform customer segmentation and predict customer churn.